 This event is a patriotic celebration for the ages.
 The finale to a day of fun on Boomer Lake in Stillwater is a traditional fireworks show at dusk.
 In between swimming and boating, Boomer Blast also includes events the whole family will love.
-Relax and enjoy the 4th of July as you participate in the fishing tournament, listen to live music and let the kids have fun on the giant inflatables.
-All of the fair food ranging from mouth-watering caramel apples to melt-in-your-mouth pulled pork sandwiches and festival activities are capped off by the dazzling fireworks display that is synchronized to music.
+Check out the fishing tournament, listen to live music and let the kids have fun on the giant inflatables.
+A day full of fair food and festival activities is capped off by the dazzling fireworks display synchronized to music.

 Click here to review a complete list of 4th of July events in Oklahoma.